Track Progressive Web Apps with Google Analytics and Google Tag Manager

 Progressive Web Apps

-Image: service worker in developer option menu
+Image: service worker in the developer option menu

 Do you find yourself asking questions like what about Google Analytics implementation?
 How will that work in such dynamic sites?
 How can I debug my implementation?
 How GA will handle my offline analytics request?
-What about pageviews, sessions, source/medium?
+What about pageviews, sessions, and source/medium?
 Well, we have all the answers for you in this blog, read on to find out.

-Google Analytics in PWA
+Google Analytics in PWA:

 In July 2016, Google launched an update called Offline Analytics made easyHere, they have provided a library offline-google-analytics-import.js which supports offline implementation.
-This library takes advantage of the Service Workers to store Google Analytics hits while user is off the internet, and once that user connects to the internet, it sends the offline hits to GA.
+This library takes advantage of the Service Workers to store Google Analytics hits while the user is off the internet, and once that user connects to the internet, it sends the offline hits to GA.

-Regular GA syntax will work just fine in case of tracking events and pageview hits according to the user actions.With extensive research, we also discovered that you can even differentiate the hits on the basis of users’ state (online or offline) when he performed any particular action.
+Regular GA syntax will work just fine in case of tracking events and pageview hits according to the user actions.
+With extensive research, we also discovered that you can even differentiate the hits on the basis of users’ state (online or offline) when they performed any particular action.
 You can use Navigator.onLine API which returns true or false values based on the user’s network status.

 ga('set', 'HitScope CustomDimension', navigator.onLine);

-Use the above syntax to send the said user state in hit level custom dimension.
-The recommended approach here is to set this custom dimension with each hits.
-This will help you to understand user behaviour or their state (offline or online).Based on this data, you can get insights which will help you improve your user experience by adding relevant offline features or re-arrange them.
+Use the above syntax to send the said user state in the hit-level custom dimension.
+The recommended approach here is to set this custom dimension with each hit.
+This will help you to understand user behavior or their state (offline or online).
+Based on this data, you can get insights that will help you improve your user experience by adding relevant offline features or re-arrange them.

-Using Google Tag Manager for PWA
+Using Google Tag Manager for PWA:

-Until here, we have discussed about on page implementation.
-Now lets talk about Google Tag Manager and DataLayer implementation on these Web Apps.
+Until here, we have discussed on-page implementation.
+Now let’s talk about Google Tag Manager and DataLayer implementation on these Web Apps.
 Read this Google document for quick implementation of GTM on your website and this one for DataLayer implementation.
-We always recommend creating new containers for PWA sites.This ensures reduced load on the PWA since your existing site container may contain some extra tags that are not useful.
+We always recommend creating new containers for PWA sites.
+This ensures reduced load on the PWA since your existing site container may contain some extra tags that are not useful.

 offline tracking